NoumenaDigital/npl-starter/README.md

 ## Understanding the example

-The code in the `npl-starter` repository illustrate the settlement of a debt, also referred to as IOU, against a car.
+The code in the `iou-bare` branch of the `npl-starter` repository illustrate the settlement of a debt, also referred to as IOU, with partial or complete payment and payment confirmation logic.
-When the car is transferred, an IOU issued by the first car owner is forgiven.

 This example can help you get familiar with the key concepts of NPL like protocols and state machines.
 To implement your own use-case, you can create new folders and files in the `src/main/npl` folder.